Starcloud hit unicorn status at record speed. Its orbital data center gamble could upend trillion-dollar infrastructure markets.

 “Real estate just expanded to include orbital slots.”

-Why It Matters The $170 million Series A represents more than funding—it's a vote against Earth-bound thinking about digital infrastructure.
+The $170 million Series A represents more than funding—it's a vote against Earth-bound thinking about digital infrastructure.
 For decades, data centers have sprawled horizontally, consuming vast tracts near power sources and connectivity hubs.
 Starcloud proposes building vertically instead.

 The business model carries extraordinary risk.
 Space construction costs dwarf terrestrial projects, and maintaining hardware in orbit remains technically unproven.
 But the potential upsides—global latency reduction, unlimited solar power, and freeing urban land—justify the gamble for its backers.